WardGauderis/SFML/README RQ3.md

+**TODO?: ** WELKE HEURISTICS, params voor overfitting prevention.

 # KNN regression

 Just like decision trees, KNN can be used for both classification and regression.
 KNN, however, differs vastly from decision trees in the way the predictions are obtained.
 Instead of training a model and letting the model do the predications, in KNN the data is the model.

 KNN has the advantage that it is a lot simpler than decision trees.
 The idea behind KNN is that given an input $\bold{x}$, the target value $y$ is obtained by looking at all k data points in $\bold{x}$'s neighborhoud.
 This neighborhood contains all the k data points that are the most similar to $\bold{x}$.
 The output of the KNN algorithm depends on whether it is doing classificaiton or regression.
 In the case of classification, the target value for $\bold{x}$ is obtained by selecting the mode of the target values in its neighborheid.
-In the regression case, however, the average value of the neighborhood's target values is selected as output.
+In the regression case, the average value of the neighborhood's target values is selected as output.

 The image below visually illustrates the workings of the KNN algorithm.
 In the example k = 1 and thus the neighborhood only contains one point.
 The algorithm would thus select the target value of the star within the circle as its output for $\bold{x}$.